DominikSecka/png2pos/README.md

     $ make CC=/usr/local/musl/bin/musl-gcc static ↵
     $ sudo make install ↵

-Windows binary is build in MinGW by (MinGW must be included in PATH):

-    C:\devel\png2pos> mingw32-make -f Makefile.win strip ↵

 png2pos has no lib dependencies and is easy to build and run on Linux, Mac and Windows.